-Like any other financial enterprise, the crypto industry has success stories and horror tales of bankruptcy-inducing scams.
+Like any financial enterprise, the crypto industry has success stories and horror tales of bankruptcy-inducing scams.
 Some people enter the market with thousands of dollars and exit it with millions.
 Other less-inspired and less-fortunate investors may travel the same path but in the opposite direction.

 More than a decade has passed since cryptocurrency became a real thing.
 The sector has developed at a rapid pace and has now become a solid, stand-alone market.
-Stepping into 2021 with an eye on crypto investment opportunities is the sensible thing to do for any daring investor that has a knack for innovation.
+Stepping into 2021 with an eye on crypto investment opportunities is the sensible thing to do for any daring investor with a knack for innovation.

 How to Invest in Cryptocurrency – What you need to know FIRST!

 If you’ve come this far, you have been pondering a cryptocurrency investment more than once.
-Many people believe that Bitcoin and other blockchain-based assets are the future of financial transactions.
+Many believe that Bitcoin and other blockchain-based assets are the future of financial transactions.
 These digital, non-palpable goods may reshape the global economy and change our understanding of money and property.

 What is cryptocurrency?

 The idea of virtual money has been around since the 1970s.
 For almost 40 years, it was nothing more than a geek’s dream of a futuristic economy.
-It was only after the release of a revolutionary technology called cryptocurrency in the late 2000s that the fantasy started to take shape.
+It was only after the release of a revolutionary technology called cryptocurrency in the late 2000s that fantasy started to take shape.

 Blockchain is a decentralized system that enables the creation, execution, distribution, and trading of cryptocurrency.